 In other words, how do you avoid ransomware?

-Let’s look at ransomware – software that holds your computer hostage until you pay up – and how best to protect yourself.
+Let’s look at ransomware — software used to hold your data hostage until you pay up — and how best to protect yourself.

 Spoiler alert: you already know the answer.

 Become a Patron of Ask Leo! and go ad-free!

 - Ransomware encrypts your computer’s data and holds it hostage.

 - Avoid ransomware using the same techniques used to prevent any malware.

 - Backups can save you should you ever get ransomware.